James Conner Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

-- And he has added five catches for 34 yards (5.7 per game).
+- And he has tacked on five catches for 34 yards (5.7 per game).

 - He has received 79 of his team's 188 carries this season (42.0%).